 Based on your business, there are several types of discipline methods you can choose to implement.
 There are three basic types:

-This is probably the most common type of employee discipline.
+This is probably the most common type of corrective action for employee discipline.
 The severity of employee discipline increases if an employee fails to correct an issue.
 For example, this could be your progression:

 Training or Performance Improvement Plan (PIP)